-It's no secret that the air cargo sector saw a considerable uptick in activity following the outbreak of the COVID-19 pandemic in 2020.
-The resultant collapse in passenger air travel forced many operators to shift their strategies to stay competitive, and the boom in global ecommerce further strengthened the need for effective air freight to support global supply chains.
+It's no secret that the air cargo sector has seen a considerable uptick in activity following the outbreak of the COVID-19 pandemic in 2020.
+The resultant collapse in passenger air travel forced many operators to shift their strategies to stay competitive, and the boom in global eCommerce further strengthened the need for effective air freight to support global supply chains.

-air cargo demand continues to outpace capacity in the market as of March 2022, with freight capacity remaining restricted and dedicated freighters proving unable to meet demand.
+Air cargo demand continues to outpace capacity in the market as of March 2022, with freight capacity remaining restricted and dedicated freighters proving unable to meet demand.
 According to IATA, January 2022 air cargo capacity has only increased by 3% YoY and remains around 9% below January 2019 levels.
-With the airspace restrictions bought about by the Ukraine Crisis effecting over 30 countries, flight times between Europe-Asia and Asia-North America are being significantly increased as air cargo flights are rerouted.
+With the airspace restrictions brought about by the Ukraine crisis affecting over 30 countries, flight times between Europe-Asia and Asia-North America are being significantly increased as air cargo flights are rerouted.

-Global supply chain disruption continues, with heightened e-Commerce demand thanks to a shift in consumer spending habits, which has pushed ocean shipping rates to >7x their 2019 levels.
+Global supply chain disruption continues, with heightened eCommerce demand thanks to a shift in consumer spending habits, which has pushed ocean shipping rates to >7x their 2019 levels.
 According to the World Container Index (WCI) composite index, the sea freight rates to transport a 40ft container have increased two-fold since February 2021 and are currently up by 118% YoY.
-Rates have remained relatively steady since October 2021 despite the ongoing uncertainty and increased congestions at European ports.
+Rates have remained relatively steady since October 2021 despite the ongoing uncertainty and increased congestion at European ports.

 The price of the Very Low Sulphur Fuel Oil (VLSFO) used by cargo ships has more than doubled since the start of 2021.
-In addition, the disruptions impacting the rail freight networks between Europe and Asia and lockdowns imposed in China mean that rates seem likely to increase in the near-term.
+In addition, the disruptions impacting the rail freight networks between Europe and Asia and lockdowns imposed in China mean that rates seem likely to increase in the near term.

-While many world economies are opening up for travel, air cargo capacity as supported by belly-cargo is yet to recover to its pre-pandemic levels.
+While many world economies are opening up for travel, air cargo capacity as supported by belly cargo is yet to recover to its pre-pandemic levels.

 Soaring oil prices alongside reciprocal airspace bans and sanctions are likely to delay the passenger market recovery over a longer timeline.